mefengl/what-i-read/README.md

 https://25iq.com/2015/10/10/a-dozen-things-ive-learned-from-charlie-munger-about-moats/ , known the concept of "moat"

+11

 https://www.gatesnotes.com/The-Age-of-AI-Has-Begun , interesting to see Bill Gates's also think AI is a big thing

+https://greyenlightenment.com/2023/04/08/the-ai-winter-some-possible-scenarios , another example of "Pessimists seem to be right"